-Third party suppliers are one of the key aspects defined in the ESG framework as EthosEnergy is continually monitoring the third party supplier spend by country, region and by country including transactions with small businesses, minority owned businesses and disadvantaged owners.
+Third party suppliers are one of the key aspects defined in the ESG framework as EthosEnergy is continually monitoring the third party supplier spend by country and region including transactions with small businesses, minority owned businesses and disadvantaged owners.
 This monitoring allows for EthosEnergy to work with our suppliers to ensure good relations are maintained as well as recognising the Group's responsibility to other businesses.

 EthosEnergy has worked closely with both its customers and suppliers to ensure services were still continually being provided when it was possible.
-This involved maintaining regular contact with customers and suppliers, making special arrangements to ensure safety protocols were being followed and ensured that there were no significant delays to work being performed where it was possible.
-This regular contact and close working with both customers and suppliers have helped to maintain the strong relations, which the Group look to develop even further in the future.
+This regular contact and close working with both customers and suppliers have helped to maintain the strong relations, generating positive feedback especially with customers, highlighting excellent performances and processes which the Group will look to maintain and enhance even further in the future with the wider customer base.